 |Same regulatory compliance obligations as local companies.|

 Unfortunately, that is not possible.
-The Singapore Company Law requires that all foreigners must engage the services of a licensed corporate service provider for this purpose.
+The Singapore Company Law requires that all foreigners must engage the services of a registered filing agent for this purpose.

 No, you do not have to be physically present in Singapore to setup a company.
 All incorporation related paperwork can be executed online without your physical presence in Singapore.
 However, as part of our KYC procedures our compliance team may require an interview with one or more of the key persons of the company.

 Registration of a Private Limited Company in Singapore requires at least one director.
 There is no limit on the maximum number of directors, although a maximum number is usually stated in the Constitution of the Company.
 A director must be a natural person and a corporate entity cannot be a director.
 Furthermore, at least one of the directors must be a resident of Singapore.

 Yes, Singapore Companies Act allows for 100% ownership of Singapore companies by foreign persons or entities.
 There are also no restrictions on the type of business activities that a company can engage in.
 No special approvals are required by foreigners.
 In other words, there is no difference between a local or a foreign person who wishes to form a Singapore company.